michelevalinoti/michelevalinoti.github.io/content/authors/admin/_index.md

 ## About Me

 I am a sixth-year PhD student in Economics at NYU.
+In my work, I use complex data (texts, images, network) to answer questions in Economics and Political Science using a variety of economics and data science tools.
 Before joining the PhD program, I studied Physics, Economics, and Data Science in Turin, Italy.

 In Summer 2025, I was a Scientist Intern in the Membership Science Team at Uber in San Francisco, CA.

+I will be graduating in 2026, and will be seeking (Applied/Research/Data) Scientist tech roles in the United States.

+Feel free to reach out at michele dot valinoti at nyu dot edu.